 Information included in diagnostics reports

-Diagnostics reports only include information necessary to assist you in troubleshooting, including information about:
+To help you resolve certain issues, 1Password Support might ask for a diagnostics report.
+Diagnostics reports contain information necessary to assist you in troubleshooting, including information about:

 Your device: Operating system version, system profile (including your device name and username), system uptime, system locale, IP address, system preferences, network configuration, relevant running processes, scripting additions, detected malware, apps that open automatically when your computer starts, and apps that can interfere with 1Password.